 The table below lists the Free Cash Flow Yields by GICS sector.
 The yields are calculated using S&P 500 companies.
-Even though Financials sector seems the be offering clearly the highest FCF Yield, calculating free cash flows for financials companies is tricky and it can be argued that the metric is not meaningful for banks or insurance companies.
 Utilities have been generating negative or barely positive free cash flows for the past years which should be a cause of concern for investors.
 Note: FCF yield has not been calculated for the Financials sector as it is not really a meaningful metric for banks or insurance companies.

-S&P 500 - Free Cash Flow Yield by Sector
+[S&P 500] – Free Cash Flow Yield by GICS Sector

 Purchase GICS Sector and Industry specific Free Cash Flow Yields for the last day of each month since 12/31/2001 (including P/B, P/E & CAPE ratios since 12/31/1979 and EV/EBITDA multiples since 3/31/1995) and do your own industry valuation analysis.

 Purchase S&P 500 Sector/Industry Valuation Researcher Dataset by Siblis Research that provides all key valuation metrics by GICS Sector & Industry, including market caps, earnings, enterprise values, EBITDAs, free cash flows and historical GICS Sector/Industry classifications all current and past S&P 500 companies.
 The dataset also provides adjusted share prices (total returns) which allows you to examine the performance of the companies before/during/after a company was part of the index.
 Check a sample file from here.